BRIEF-Youji to offer off-floor distribution of 280,000 shares

 * Wal-Mart says expects contractors to comply with laws (Adds Wal-Mart comment, paragraph 12)

-* Says it plans to offer an off-floor distribution of 280,000 shares of its stock at the price of 965 yen per share, on the Tokyo Stock Exchange on June 1
+* Says the company to offer an off-floor distribution of 280,000 shares on Tokyo Stock Exchange from June 1 to June 6

-* Says the limitation for purchase of the distribution is up to 4,000 shares for each customer
+* Says the limitation for purchase the distribution is up to 4,000 shares for each customer

 Further company coverage: (Beijing Headline News)